WietseCollaer/ParcelTracer/README.md

 **Inject controller**

-Add the inject annotation in order to use the controller
+Inject the controller by using the "@Inject" annotation

     public class HomeActivity extends ActionBarActivity {
         @Inject